How synthesizer pioneer Bob Moog brought electronic music to the masses

 Visiting Asheville, North Carolina, in December, I walked past a sandwich board that read, “Synth you’re here, come on in.”
 It was a pop-up store selling T-shirts, mugs, and other memorabilia commemorating one of the town’s most famous citizens, electronic music pioneer Bob Moog.

 This month, celebrating what would be the inventor’s 85th birthday, that storefront reopens as the Moogseum.
-It celebrates not only Moog’s innovations, but also those of his contemporaries who created the synthesizers and other devices that transformed music beginning in the sixties and seventies.
+It celebrates not only Moog’s innovations, but also those of his contemporaries who created the synthesizers and other devices that transformed music beginning in the ’60s and ’70s.
 It’s the latest project of the Bob Moog Foundation–the nonprofit archive and educational institution established in 2006 by his youngest daughter, Michelle Moog-Koussa.
 (It’s unaffiliated with Moog Music, the company her father founded.)

 Moog, who died in 2005, did not invent the synthesizer.
 Instead, “he’s the one who made it mainstream,” says Mark Ballora, professor of music technology at Penn State University.
 He became a celebrity, and people used “Moog” (which rhymes with “vogue”) as a synonym for electronic music.